Citation graph: Search Tools

 The traditional method used by academic search tools is to check for matches between a search term and keywords in papers to return potential matches.
 While mostly effective, this method can lead to errors where a paper is recommended from a different discipline because of keyword matches even when the two topics actually have little in common.

 Many have argued that this way of searching for relevant papers could be improved and made more accurate if citation graphs were incorporated into academic paper search tools.
 For example, one system was proposed which used both the keyword system and a popularity system based on how many connections a paper had in the citation graph.
 In this system, more connected papers were considered more popular and therefore given a higher weighting in the paper recommendation system.

 In more recent years, visual search tools have been developed which use citation graphs to provide a visual representation of the connections between papers.
-A notable pioneer in this concept is the search tool Connected Papers, which began as a small project between friends and was released to the public in 2020.
-Given one academic paper, it analyses tens of thousands of other papers, and selecting all those relevant to the origin paper creates a citation graph and returns a visual representation of it to the viewer.
-This unique way of looking at research allows the viewer to see an entire area of research at a glance and can greatly aid in understanding the state of a research area and quickly identifying key papers that have lots of connections.
+A commercial implementation of this concept is the search tool Connected Papers.